tiffanybatarseh/AdvInformatics2019Assignment1/questions.md

 3. In order to be a "good citizen", you need to have some idea of much RAM your job requires.
 In particular, you need to know the "peak" (i.e., maximum) RAM required at any point during execution.
 Show an example of the shell command that you would use on a Linux machine to measure run time and peak ram usage of an arbitrary command, where the time/peak            RAM values are written to a file.

-Could run your application/command on a small set of input data/subset of input data and scale up from there, prefixed by:
+You could run your application/command on a small set of input data/subset of input data and scale up from there, prefixed by:

 ```
 /usr/bin/time -v commandhere 2>&1 outfile.txt
 ```

+The output is given through STDERR so we need to redirect STDERR to a file with the 2>&1.
 Based on the values given and the initial size of your subsetted input file vs the total size of the original file you could estimate the time and RAM required for the actual job.

 4. What are the units of your answer for number 3?